Skip to Main Content

 Urinary Tract Problems

 Many dogs will experience some type of bladder infection in their life, potentially leading to urinary tract infections (UTIs).
-These can be caused by a variety of diseases, infections, or even inflammation.
+These can be caused by a variety of viral diseases, infections, or even inflammation.

 There are many potential symptoms of a UTI, including frequent urination, excessive thirst, accidents in the house, dribbling urine, loss of bladder control, blood in urine, signs of pain while urinating (such as whimpering), and licking the genital area excessively following urination.